ViktoriiaProtasova/Full-Stack-open/part0/new-note-diagram.md

     Note right of browser: The browser executes the callback function that renders the notes

+    Note right of browser: When the button on the form is clicked, the browser will send the user input to the server.

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server
     server-->>browser: The server responds with HTTP status code 302